 San Francisco scored highest for share of millennials in total population – 32.3%, to be exact.
 The city ranked third for tech ed with 11.4% of residents aged 25 to 39 holding a science and engineering bachelor’s degree or higher.
 An estimated 4% more startups were founded last year than in 2017, landing San Francisco in third place for startup growth.
 For other important factors, however, Fog City ranked in the bottom 10.
 As startups increasingly struggle to draw funding in the shadow of regional giants like Facebook, Alphabet, and Apple, San Francisco ranked 18th for startup survival rate.
 In 2018, an estimated 59.5% of firms with up to four employees remained active after their first year.
-The generous wages offered by these same juggernauts also makes it quite difficult for very young firms to attract the talent that is so essential to any innovative startup city.
+The generous wages offered by these same juggernauts also makes it quite difficult for very young firms with offices in San Francisco to attract the talent that is so essential to any innovative startup city.
 In fact, on our list, San Francisco ranked 18th for affordability of tech-skilled labor.
 All this is to say that the birthplace of the Silicon Valley phenomenon is not crumbling, but rather there are more and more signs saying that this tech scene is no longer in a high growth mode.

 While Queen City has already established its reputation as a thriving fintech hub, the community has been looking to diversify in recent years.
 Our analysis showed that these efforts seem to be paying off.
 Charlotte’s best scoring metric is the growth in tech ed-certified residents.
 The number of locals aged 25 and over holding a science and engineering bachelor’s degree or higher increased 15.4% in five years, which ranks Charlotte second on our list.
-The city’s next best strength is the increase in the number of nonemployer firms, the city saw a five-year increase of 3.2%.
+The city’s next best strength is the increase in the number of nonemployer firms, of which the city saw a five-year increase of 3.2%.
 As far as the cost of living goes, Charlotte ranked among the less rent-burdened cities on our list, with the percentage of rent cost and cowork cost adding up to roughly 20% of the local median income for computer, mathematical, architecture, and engineering occupations.
 The same data also showed that wages for these occupations in the Charlotte area have increased an average $1,128 from 2013 through 2017.
 The Charlotte startup scene is also gearing up for growth the right way, with accelerator and mentorship programs such as Innovate Charlotte.
 Additionally, events like Seed the South, which seek to draw local funds for local entrepreneurs, are a bid to keep innovators thriving at home.

 Back in January, The Oregonian pointed out that although investment in Oregon startups reached a 20-year high last year little money went to early-stage startups.
 Just over a year ago, Inc.com pegged the vibrant Portland startup scene as the hottest new destination for entrepreneurs, The local newspaper also remarked that most investment goes into buying up startups that “made it,” whereas new firms are encouraged by circumstances to be “very capital efficient.”
 This environment does not seem to deter any of the local entrepreneurial spirit.
 In fact, Portland ranked third for increase in nonemployer firms with a 3.3% five-year increase in the number of single-person startups launched.
 The city also ranked among the top 10 for higher education in science and engineering.
 2017 Census data showed a 12.6% increase in the number of residents with a bachelor’s degree or higher between 2013 and 2017, accounting for 6.8% of the Portland population aged 25 to 39.
 However, Census data also showed a mere 7.3% increase in the number of millennials during that time, landing Portland 20th for this metric.
 The city also ranked 18th for tech employment growth with a 10% increase in computer, engineering, and science occupation jobs.